numbergeneral/numbergeneral.github.io/_posts/2019-12-05-dailycodingproblem07.md

 The Python solution is presented below.
 The main idea is to leverage the concept of dynamic programming.
 The solution starts with declaration of the list that will hold the number of solutions for each of the sub-problems.
 We assume that for the message with no characters there is one way to decode it (as an empty message) and a message with one character can be decoded in only one way.
 {: .text-justify}

 Next, we are looping all of the sub-problems, looking only at the two last characters in the message.
 If the last digit of the message is different than zero we set the number of ways the message can be decoded the same as the message with one character less.
 This part of the code leverages the fact that all messages are decodable, i.e. cannot start with 0.
-Then, if the two last digits are within $(9, 27)$ range, as the max number that can be decoded is 26, we add the number of solutions from the message that had two characters less.
-Finally the $n^{th}$ int in an array is returned as the result of calculation.
+Then, if the two last digits are within $$(9, 27)$$ range, as the max number that can be decoded is 26, we add the number of solutions from the message that had two characters less.
+Finally the $$n^{th}$$ int in an array is returned as the result of calculation.
 {: .text-justify}

 ```python